mowglix/PencilBlue-Picture-Service/README.md

 ##Disk flooding attacks
 This project comes by default with a route that allows defining as part of the route the expected width and height of the image.
 If no countermeasures are taken, this would create a vulnurabilities:
-1. Adversaries could try to send in large target width / height values in order to crash the server.
+1. Adversaries could try to send in a large target width / height values in order to crash the server.
-2. Adversaries could try to request a all possible none-crashing permutations of widht, height and width/height for every picture available to flood the cash folder and ultimately have the server run out of space.
+2. Adversaries could try to request all possible none-crashing permutations of width, height and width/height for every picture available to flood the cash folder and ultimately have the server run out of space.

 In order to circumvent such attacks the "allowed" width and height values have to be predefined in the plugin settings (Valid_Width_List, Valid_Hight_List).
 If a width/height does not comply to those values it gets removed from the requested paramter list.